jucazyn/jucazyn.github.io/_pages/home.md

   - /home.html
 ---

-I would like to warn you of something important - at least for me.
-If all goes well, in the future, I will change my name from _Júlio Cândido Veloso Júnior_ to _Júlio Cândido Veloso Barczyszyn_.
-But, I'm already using "barczyszyn" as part of all my users in social media.
-That's it.
-{: .notice}

 I'm an undergraduate student in Mathematics and Scientific Computing at [UFSC](https://ufsc.br/) interested in research areas such as Logic, Category Theory, Operator Algebras and Foundations of Physics.
 Nowadays, I'm studying foundations of scientific theories under [Prof. Jonas Arenhart](https://fil.cfh.ufsc.br/jonas-becker-arenhart/)'s supervision and Stone Duality under [Prof. Luiz Cordeiro](http://mtm.ufsc.br/~cordeiro/)'s supervision.

 ## More about me